bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/public_class_fields.md

 #### Public static methods

 The `static` keyword defines a static method for a class.
-Static methods aren't called on instances of the class.
-Instead, they're called on the class itself.
+Static methods aren’t called on instances of the class.
+Instead, they’re called on the class itself.
 These are often utility functions, such as functions to create or clone objects.

     class ClassWithStaticMethod {
       static staticMethod() {